I have a social media problem.

 There’s literally no denying it.
 I start my morning flicking through my twitter & instagram (and Acorns #addict).
 Throughout the day I’ll be casually touching base, chatting with followers or replying to messages.
 At night I’ll normally do a last blast of commenting on pictures that catch my eye, stalk some friends on facebook or tweet a reminder about a new blog post.
 I would be the first person to say that the amount of time I spend with my phone in my hand is reasonably unhealthy, but I’ve always been able to justify my social media time by heaving a sigh and going ‘I know, but it’s really for my career’.

 That’s not a complete lie.
 I was never into the insta/twitter obsession when they first started.
 I’m not great in front of a camera and I could probably count the number of selfies I had taken on two hands (and maybe a foot).
-They were the realm of people who drank smoothies and pranced around on beaches (without ANY sand sticking to them, I call bunk).
+Social Media the realm of people who drank smoothies and pranced around on beaches (without ANY sand sticking to them, I call bunk).
 But then I heard a story from a friend of mine who had gone in to audition for a short-term music theatre gig- the audition had gone well and she was invited back for a callback and then she was asked for all her social media account so that her follower numbers could be checked.

 Since when has someone’s insta-fame affected their ability to entertain a group of child-spawn?
 But the story stuck with me and I figured if that was the way the industry was going, I had better get on board.
 Cut to about three years later and Google Play (the android version of the apps store, for all you mac addicts) suggests that the app I really need in my life is ‘Antisocial’.